PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-09 09:21:12
+Last updated: 2024-04-09 09:21:45
-Random Quote: The Citadel took my chain, but they could not take my knowledge.  -  Qyburn
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson